oracle/terraform-provider-oci/website/docs/d/dns_rrsets.html.markdown

 * `domain` - (Optional) The target fully-qualified domain name (FQDN) within the target zone.
 * `domain_contains` - (Optional) Matches any rrset whose fully-qualified domain name (FQDN) contains the provided value.
 * `rtype` - (Optional) Search by record type.
 Will match any record whose [type](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4) (case-insensitive) equals the provided value.
-* `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.
 * `view_id` - (Optional) The OCID of the view the zone is associated with.
 Required when accessing a private zone by name.
 * `zone_name_or_id` - (Required) The name or OCID of the target zone.